wegard/Programming-and-data-management/README.md

     The final segment of the course delves into databases, emphasizing the integration of SQL with Python.
 </p>
 <p>
-    This course ouline is preliminary and subject to change.
+    This course outline is preliminary and subject to change.
 </p>
 <h3>Course outline</h3>
 <p>
-    The course wil be split into four parts.
+    The course will be split into four parts.
     The plan given below is tentative and may change.
 </p>
 <ul>